Ukraine official denied access to hunger-striker in Russian jail - Journal du Cameroun

 Doctors have threatened to start force-feeding Sentsov through a stomach tube, a procedure many activists describe as a form of torture.

-On Thursday the United States, France, Britain and 35 other countries asked UN Secretary-General Antonio Guterres to raise the case of Sentsov and dozens of other Ukrainian prisoners during his talks with Putin next week.
+On Thursday the United States, France, Britain and 35 other countries asked UN Secretary-General Antonio Guterres to raise the case of Ukrainian prisoners during his talks with Putin next week.

+US best-selling author King became the latest celebrity to call for the filmmaker’s release Friday.

+“Time is running out, and he may die for his views,” he said in a tweet.